Education for Sustainability Transformation

 Through the Better Lives Unit, every first year undergraduate student at LCF explores the foundational themes of sustainability, social responsibility and diversity, and applies them to the context of their subject specialism.
 During 2018/19, 1,826 first year undergraduate students and 58 members of staff have engaged in this unit.

-UAL’s first ever MOOC (Massive Open Online Course) in Fashion & Sustainability, developed by CSF with the support of Kering, has created a network of global sustainability changemakers with c.60,000 learners from 191 countries since 2018.
+UAL’s first ever MOOC (Massive Open Online Course) in Fashion & Sustainability, developed by CSF with the support of Kering, has created a network of global sustainability changemakers with over 77,000 learners from 191 countries since 2018.

 By 2021, a platform of co-created knowledge, tools and resources to support fashion educators to practice Fashion Design for Sustainability will be available through the Erasmus+ funded FashionSEEDS, a European network of fashion universities coordinated by CSF.
 Tutors from BA Womenswear have been testing some of the tools and ideas emerging from the project, and took part in a 3 day workshop at Design School Kolding.